GardaWorld: March 2024 heist

 On March 31, 2024 (Easter Sunday), thieves stole $30 million USD from a GardaWorld cash storage facility at the 15000 block of Roxford Street in Sylmar, California.
 Considered to be the work of sophisticated criminals, it is the largest cash heist in Los Angeles history.
 The burglars entered through the roof, and cracked open a safe inside, before cutting a hole in the side of the building and leaving without anyone knowing what happened.
 30 million dollars likely weighs 7,500 pounds.

 The facility stored cash from businesses across the San Fernando Valley.
 The neighborhood is known to be an area of crime.
 In the year leading up to the heist, the LAPD responded to 13 alarm calls at the building, but they were all determined to be false alarms.
 One of these calls was on March 30 at 11:30 p.m.
 These alarms may have been the thieves testing the security of the building.
 Over the weekend of the heist, residents nearby the facility heard a "strange mechanical sound".

 No alarms were triggered at the time of the heist; however, alarms rang later.
 On March 31, at 4:36 a.m., an alarm rang, and the police came to the scene, notifying their supervisor and writing a report; the report did not say what they saw.
 The police likely knew something illegal had happened, as they asked a local woman the next day if she "saw or heard anything suspicious around 4 a.m."; she was asleep.
 Another alarm sounded at 7:22 a.m., and the LAPD showed up around 45 minutes later.
 Yet another alarm sounded at 3:51 p.m., and the police showed up at around 4; this was written down as a false alarm on the police log.

 The LAPD and FBI are investigating.
 GardaWorld did not find out about the heist until they opened the vault the next day.
 By April 3, a hole was found cut into a concrete wall on the side of the building.
-At some point, the hole was covered up by a piece a piece of plywood; this may have been related to the earlier mechanical sound.
+At some point, the hole was covered up by a piece of plywood; this may have been related to the earlier mechanical sound.
 The security cameras and alarms for the building, as well as nearby Wi-Fi connection, were shut off.
 Former L.A. county sheriff Jim McDonnell said: "To be able to get in undetected, to be able to get into an internal safe, to be able to remove that much property requires some knowledge of the alarm system, the layout of the place, the camera surveillance equipment."

 Weeks after the incident, many Hollywood producers started talking about making a movie about it.